Congratulations, you qualify for deals on DISH TV plus Internet in your area!

 • Background applications – if you’re engaged in a multiplayer online game, having other applications open on the computer can cause delays and issues with speed.

-A pleasant gaming experience comprises all these factors in order for it to work harmoniously and seamlessly.
+A pleasant gaming experience comprises all these factors working harmoniously and seamlessly.
 When one of them falters, the experience deteriorates, and everything can become frustrating instead of enjoyable.

 There are multiple tests you can perform to find out exactly how your Internet is performing when you’re gaming.
 The first aspect you’ll need to consider and understand is the speed of your Internet connection.
 Here’s everything you need to know.